-This is a logical step, but don’t be so surprised!
+This might seem like a logical step, but don’t be so surprised!

-Wait until you can actually afford the things you want to buy, and this time probably after you have paid your debts.
+Just wait until you can actually afford the things you want to buy.

 Student loans can be stress-provoking and overwhelming.
-But you are not alone as many college students struggle with paying off their student loans.
+But remember, whether you have a federal or private loan, you are not alone.

 These simple tips will help you successfully pay off your student loans.
 It’s all a matter of being smart and budgeting correctly.
 Think of the investment you are making towards your future!

 We understand how overwhelming this aspect of college finances can be.
 We hope that these tips will change your experience paying off student loans.